lavantien/llm_tournament/readme.md

   - `main_test.go`: all integration tests.
   - `makefile`: all the setup and migration.
   - `conducer.go`: LM Studio OpenAI's chat endpoint: `http://127.0.0.1:1234`, `POST /v1/chat/completion`, example body:
-    - `{"model": "c4ai-command-r-08-2024-i1", "stream": true, "max_tokens": -1, "messages": [{"role": "system", "content": "You are an expert translator"}, {"role": "user", "content": "Translate this text to idiomatic Vietnamese: which Sāriputta approved what the Buddha said. \r\n"}]}`
+    - `{"model": "c4ai-command-r-08-2024-i1", "stream": false, "max_tokens": -1, "messages": [{"role": "system", "content": "You are an expert translator"}, {"role": "user", "content": "Translate this text to idiomatic Vietnamese: which Sāriputta approved what the Buddha said. \r\n"}]}`
-    - Stream the respond to output, then upon complete, will offer the option to save the result.
+    - system prompt is a standalone table that referred to by both category and prompt.

 <details>
     <summary>LM Studio REST API integration (... more)</summary>